Leastri/leastri/README.md

 ---

 ### 📚 Projects
-Welcome to my portfolio — a collection of projects highlighting my work in **data analysis, dashboard creation**.
+Welcome to my portfolio, a collection of projects highlighting my work in **data analysis, dashboard creation**.

 ---

 ### 🔬 Academic Focus
-My interest in data goes beyond practice — I chose to focus my **thesis on time series analysis**, exploring **classification techniques using Python**.
+My interest in data goes beyond practice, i chose to focus my **thesis on time series analysis**, exploring **classification techniques using Python**.
 This experience deepened my understanding of data patterns, modeling, and analytical problem-solving.

 ---